Honda CBR250RR (2017): 2020 update

+The CBR250RR received its first update in July 2020, which included assist and slipper clutch as standard equipment.
+The compression ratio was increased by changing the piston shape, using a smaller diameter balancer.
+This and other updates increases the power and torque figures to 30 kW and 25 Nm.
+The quickshifter became available as an option, except for Indonesian SP model where it became standard.

 2022 update

 The CBR250RR received its second update in September 2022.

 Racing

 As of 2017, the CBR250RR has participated in Asia Road Racing Championship at Asia Production 250cc (AP250) class.
 The bike produces more than 40 hp and weighs 135 kg.
 It won the championship in its debut season as well as the following year.
-The CBR250RR has also been raced in the Indonesian Indospeed Race Series championship.
+The CBR250RR has also been raced in the Indonesian Indospeed Race Series championship and Malaysia Superbike Championship.

 Performance

 Some performance tests listed here were conducted by Otomotif tabloid from Indonesia in December 2016.